-NOTE: You might be asked to supply the Windows operating system CD.
+NOTE: You might be prompted to supply the Windows operating system CD.
 If you do not have access to the correct files, you may not be able to create a network connection.

 You should now set the Novell Client properties for the workstation.
-See Creating or Modifying Login Scripts.
+See Chapter 3, "Setting Client Properties," on page 39.